 A. Use conda¶

-conda create -y -n atlasenv source activate atlasenv conda install -y -c bioconda -c conda-forge metagenome-atlas
+mamba create -y -n atlasenv source activate atlasenv mamba install -y -c bioconda -c conda-forge metagenome-atlas

 B. Install the development version from GitHub¶